toptensoftware/JsonKit/readme.md

 		}
 	}

-The IJsonLoadField interface can be used to "fix up" income JSON data.
+The IJsonLoadField interface can be used to "fix up" incorrect incoming JSON data.
 For example, imagine a situation where a numeric ID field was incorrectly provided by a server as a string (enclosed in quotes) instead of a plain number.